 NEM and Proper Solar Energy System Sizing

 Right now, owners get $200 per kilowatt-hour (kWh) of energy storage installed, which can equate to a $2,000 rebate for just installing 10 kWh of storage capacity.
-This option is something else to consider when getting a system, and no one does it better than Option One Solar.
+When getting a solar energy system, this option is something else to consider, and no one does it better than Option One Solar.

 The time to act is now, with scheduled increases to utility rates planned and incentive programs coming to an end.
 Get your energy and financial independence now and get it right with the professionals at Option One Solar.